-With a barrage development, the turbine(s) are constructed as part of the weir or immediately adjacent to it, so that almost no approach canal or pipe-work is required.
+With a barrage development, the turbine(s) are constructed immediately adjacent to the weir, or incorporated into the weir itself, so that only a very short approach canal (or pipeline) is required.

 A final option for the location of new mini-hydro turbines is on the exit flow from storage reservoirs, water-treatment plants or sewage works.